 A knowledge translation (KT) or research translation plan is emerging as a research requirement.
 The SKTT™ workshop was developed on the premise that researchers are agents of change in creating research impact, promoting research utilisation, and ensuring that research findings reach the appropriate knowledge user audiences.
 This workshop was designed to teach the unique skillset that surrounds KT practice.

 The SKTT™ workshop was developed at The Hospital for Sick Children (SickKids) in Toronto, Canada.
-A world-leader in KT research and practice, SickKids is partnering with Knowledge Translation Australia™ to offer a tailored SKTT™ curriculum relevant to the Australian context.
+A world-leader in KT research and practice, SickKids is partnering with The Research Impact Academy™ to offer a tailored SKTT™ curriculum relevant to the Australian context.